DR. MARGARET JAMAL WRITES…LISTEN TO AUDIO READING

-During a recent live broadcast of our I Do Me 2 Blog Talk Radio (BTR) show, a person in our BTR chat room typed about how trust impacts forgiveness and even sexual relations.
+During a recent live broadcast of our I Do Me 2 Blog Talk Radio (BTR) show, one of our regulars who was in our chat room typed about how trust impacts forgiveness and even sexual relations.
 After more discussion, my husband and I realized that this topic really struck a chord with a number of couples.
 We received some significant feedback and decided to address the issue of trust in our next blog.

 HOW CAN TRUST BE EARNED?